 3. Refilled ink cartridges dry out sooner

-If you have refilled the old ink cartridges rather than buying the new ones, they may become problematic.
+If you have remanufactured ink cartridges instead of new ones, they may become problematic.
 Refilling process may cause the air to get in the cartridges that can make them dry out soon.

 4. Excessive hot or cold weather

 Exposing the ink cartridges to excessive hot or cold weather can also cause them to dry out soon.